speced/bikeshed/docs/railroad-diagrams.md

 The containers hold other elements, and modify their semantics:

 * **Sequence** (**And**, **Seq**) - used for sequences of elements which must all be selected in order.
 Like concatenation in regexes.
 Takes 1 or more children.
+* **Stack** - A sequence that arranges its children vertically.
+Useful for preventing diagrams from becomming excessively wide.
+Takes 1 or more children.
 * **Choice** (**Or**) - used for a choice between elements.
 Like the `|` character in regexes.
 Takes 1 or more children.
 Optionally, the "default" index may be provided in the prelude (defaulting to 0).
 * **Optional** (**Opt**)- used for an element that's optional.
 Like the `?` character in regexes.
 Takes 1 child.
 Optionally, the word `skip` may be provided in the prelude to indicate that this term is skipped by default.
 * **OneOrMore** (**Plus**)- used for an element that can be chosen one or more times.
 Like the `+` character in regexes.